shmacfadyen/gem5/README-CSI5640.md

 3. Extract all the tar.gz files into that directory, WITHOUT replacing any existing files.
 This is due to needing to manually update many of the make files to cross-compile for the ARM architecture.
 These updated Makefiles should already exist and should not be replaced if the target architecture is still an ARM system.

-4. Individually traverse to each subdirectory of the downloaded tar.gz files, running `make` to generate the binaries for the benchmark software.
+4. If you want to recompile all the program binaries, individually traverse to each subdirectory of the downloaded tar.gz files, running `make` to generate the binaries for the benchmark software.
 The programs that were used during the project are listed below:
     - automotive/basicmath
     - automotive/qsort
     - automotive/susan